jasuthemes/userstyles/BandcampDark/README.md

 12/03/21 - Changed background of Bandcamp Weekly player.

 13/04/21 - Added styling for the new live stream page and elements.
 Cleaned some old code.

+31/01/23 - Updated the About us page and fixed search bar elements.